Last Updated on February 12, 2024 by Louise Carter

 Why is Broken Sleep Bad?

-The inability to get sufficient rest is linked to a range of symptoms, including:
+According to Current Sleep Medicine Reports, broken sleep is a form of insomnia.
+The inability to get sufficient rest is linked to a range of symptoms, including the following:

-- Inability to concentrate
+- Inability to concentrate.

-- Sluggish physical reactions
+- Sluggish physical reactions.

-- Inability to make decisions
+- Inability to make decisions.

-- Heightened levels of stress and physical pain
+- Heightened levels of stress and physical pain.

-- General irritability
+- General irritability.

 Broken Sleep vs. No Sleep

-One sleep cycle will not sustain the human body any better than one meal of 500 calories for the entire day.
-You’ll be tired and look forward to catching up on sleep overnight.
+One sleep cycle won’t sustain the human body any better than one meal of 500 calories for the entire day.
+You’ll feel tired and want to catch up on sleep overnight.

-Managing a Day on Limited Sleep
+Surviving A Day on Limited Sleep

 Perhaps the most important thing is identifying the cause of the night of broken sleep.

 How To Fix Interrupted Sleep